home-assistant/home-assistant.io/source/_integrations/template.markdown

       https://github.com/home-assistant/core/blob/dev/homeassistant/components/template/blueprints/inverted_binary_sensor.yaml
       ```

+2. Download the file and place it under `config/blueprints/template/<source or author>/<blueprint name>.yaml`
-2. Use a config similar to the one above to create a new template entity based on the blueprint you just imported.
+3. Use a config similar to the one above to create a new template entity based on the blueprint you just imported.
-3. Make sure to fill in all required inputs.
+4. Make sure to fill in all required inputs.

 The blueprint can now be used for creating template entities.